Spider-Man: Homecoming: Development

 Following the November 2014 hacking of Sony's computers, emails between Sony Pictures Entertainment co-chairman Amy Pascal and president Doug Belgrad were released, stating that Sony wanted Marvel Studios to produce a new trilogy of Spider-Man films while Sony retained "creative control, marketing, and distribution".
 Discussions between Sony and Marvel broke down, and Sony planned to proceed with its own slate of Spider-Man films.
 However, in February 2015, Sony Pictures and Marvel Studios announced that they would release a new Spider-Man film, with Kevin Feige and Pascal producing (the latter through her company Pascal Pictures).
-The character would first appear in an earlier Marvel Cinematic Universe film, later revealed to be Captain America: Civil War (2016).
+The character would first appear in an earlier Marvel Cinematic Universe (MCU) film, later revealed to be Captain America: Civil War (2016).
 Marvel Studios would explore opportunities to integrate MCU characters into future Spider-Man films, which Sony Pictures would continue to finance, distribute, and have final creative control over.
 Both studios have the ability to terminate the agreement at any point, and no money was exchanged with the deal.
 However, a small adjustment was made to a 2011 deal that gave Marvel full control of Spider-Man's merchandising rights, in exchange for a one-time payment of $175 million to Sony and paying up to $35 million for each future Spider-Man film rather than receiving their previous five percent of a Spider-Man film's revenue—Marvel could now reduce their $35 million payment if the co-produced film grossed more than $750 million.
 Marvel Studios still received five percent of first dollar gross for the film.
 Lone Star Funds also co-financed the film with Sony, via its LSC Film Corporation deal, covering 25 percent of the $175 million budget, while Columbia Pictures officially served as co-producer with Marvel Studios.
 Sony also paid Marvel Studios an undisclosed producer fee.